BRK.A vs BRK.B - What's the Difference? [2022 Guide]

 There’s very little difference between each type of Berkshire shares — both have the same rights to dividends and stock equity, as well as voting rights.

-The only differences is their price and one feature BRK.A shares have — that they can convert into BRK.B shares anytime they want, while BRK.B shareholders can never convert their shares into Class A shares.
+The only differences between brka and brkb is their traded price and one feature BRK.A shares have — that they can convert into BRK.B shares anytime they want, while BRK.B shareholders can never convert their shares into Class A shares.
 This fundamentally doesn’t matter as both shares have the exact same rights otherwise.

-Will The Right To Convert Matter In the Furue?
+Will The Right To Convert Matter In the Future?

 It’s unlikely in our opinion, as ultimately it’d piss off shareholders at large if they suddenly gave BRK.A shareholders benefits over BRK.B shareholders, and this would be a horrible decision for the company and it’d likely cause a rebellion amongst shareholders.
 We’d say it will literally never matter — however there will still likely be a small outperformance in BRK.A shares regardless, as we’ll mention below.

-Personally we don’t invest in Berkshire, and we wouldn’t particularly advise anyone to do so — however if you do so we’d say statistically speaking if you have access to BRK.A shares (either having enough money to buy a share or with a brokerage with fractional shares) then they’d be the better choice as they have a bit more flexibility, and in the ultra long-term BRK.A shares grow 0.025% faster than BRK.B shares in value.
+Personally we don’t invest in Berkshire — however if you do so we’d say statistically speaking if you have access to BRK.A shares (either having enough money to buy a share or with a brokerage with fractional shares) then they’d be the better choice as they have a bit more flexibility, and in the ultra long-term BRK.A shares grew 0.025% faster than BRK.B shares in value.
 Ultimately that’s so small it doesn’t really matter, but hey, it’s something — BRK.A shares are also slightly less volatile and margin-issues are less likely to occur if you hold BRK.A over BRK.B in a margin account.

 But truthfully it doesn’t really matter — which is not the normal case for companies with multiple share classes, as others such as Royal Dutch Shell and Under Armor have huge differences in their share classes.